usds/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/1_Vendor-Materials/Vendor Playbook/Vendor Playbook.md

 As part of the course introduction, vendors should provide learners with a brief orientation to the Learning Management System (LMS).
 This orientation should be tailored to the specific LMS being used and designed to help learners feel comfortable navigating the system from the start.
 The goal is to set learners up for success, reduce confusion, and ensure they can focus on the course content.

-## Key elements to cover in your LMS orientation include
+### Key elements to cover in your LMS orientation include:

 **Accessing the LMS:** Provide clear instructions for logging in, setting up accounts, and accessing the course.
 Include relevant links and any credentials learners may need.